charlesfrye/cuda-substrings/README.md

 [CUDA MODE IRL hackathon](https://events.accel.com/cudamode).

-In our testing, on a beefy H100 node on Modal, the base implementation achieved ~50 OPS as measured by `pytest-benchmark` for input strings of size `65_536 == 2 ** 16`
+In our testing, on a beefy H100 node on Modal, the base implementation achieved ~50 operations per second (OPS) as measured by `pytest-benchmark`, for input strings of size `65_536 == 2 ** 16`
 (roughly the length of a Shakespeare play). with single matches of size roughly `4_096 == 2 ** 12`.